valentim7/challenge_IMAB5/README.md

 This script takes an index list for the available indices from the ANBIMA website.
 Following the same approach presented for the `indices.py` file, the web-scrapper helper function loops through every index, adds the data to a list of dictionaries, and returns us a `.JSON` file with the results.
-The function `get_index()`, now verifies if an index name was specified, if true and this name matches one of the indices in the list, the function returns only the "quote" and "date" for the specific index name.
-If the index name is not provided, a general json file with all indices provided by the ANBIMA website is returned.
+The function `get_index()`, now verifies if an index name was specified, if true and this name matches one of the indices in the list, the function returns only the "quote" and "date" for that specific index name.
+If the index name is not provided, a general .JSON file with all indices provided by the ANBIMA website is returned, just as already explained.

 Here is the outcome for the first route: